reproto/reproto/README.md

 # The IDL

-ReProto is an interface description language (IDL) for schemas.
+reproto is an interface description language (IDL) for schemas.

 The schema describe the structure of JSON documents, which is necessary to generate data structures in variour programming languages for safely and convenient interaction.